English Premier League History – The Story Unfolds in 2019Posted By: Sourav Das | February 12, 2019

 Table of Contents

 English Premier League history

-The English football was at their all-time low in late 1980’s when the tournaments faced worst stadium infrastructures and poor facilities.
+The English football was at their all-time low in the late 1980s’ when the tournaments faced worst stadium infrastructures and poor facilities.
 Hooliganism also played a major role in the scenario which resulted in English clubs getting a ban for five years from all the European competition in 1985, just after the Heysel Stadium disaster.
 In terms of stadium attendance and revenue generation, The Football League First Division fall behind Spain’s La Liga and Italy’s Serie A. But the situation started to improve after England reached the semi-finals of 1990 FIFA World Cup.
 UEFA then lifted the ban on the clubs and Manchester United got the immediate success while achieving the UEFA Cup Winners’ Cup in 1991.

 An extensive report was published on January 1991 for the improvement of the league thus improving the overall revenue.
 First Division starts to work on the Taylor Report on stadium safety standards which proposed all-seater stadiums with better infrastructures and modern facilities.
 The top clubs of the First Division considered leaving the Football League after the rise of match attendance and revenues due to the new stadiums, in order to capitalise the flow of the revenue.
 But the prospect of the new breakaway league was established long before the scenario when ten clubs threatened to leave to form a new “super league” in 1988.
 But somehow the division negotiated with the clubs and the teams choose to stay in the league.

 The foundation of the Premier League